 MH v Secretary of State for Work and Pensions C3/2015/2886

 The issue raised by this case in the Court of Appeal is whether the UK’s Immigration (EEA) Regulations 2006 must be read pursuant to EU law as providing a right to reside in the UK not only to EEA children in education whose parents have been employed persons, but also to those whose parents have been self-employed persons.
-Regretfully the Court of Appeal has decided that there is no such requirement.
+Regretfully the Court of Appeal has decided that there is no such requirement and an application for permission to appeal to the Supreme Court has been refused.

 The Appellant, a Slovakian national, came to the UK in 2010 with her son.
 She took up self-employment and her son started at school.
 Subsequently, the Appellant had to give up her self-employment due to illness, while her son continued at school.
 As she was unable to work, the Appellant claimed Employment and Support Allowance (‘ESA’) but the DWP did not accept that either she or her son had the right to reside in the UK (one of the conditions of entitlement to ESA).
 It is this decision which is the subject of appeal.